 We review the GP curriculum each year to keep it current and to respond to user feedback.
 In February 2014 we submitted a number of changes to GMC for their approval.
 These were approved and were implemented in August 2014.
-All trainees in GP specialty training programmes should use the most up-to-date curriculum, which is available on the GP Curriculum: overview page and in the Trainee ePortfolio.
+All trainees in GP specialty training programmes should use the most up-to-date curriculum, which is available on the Curriculum statements page, in the online curriculum and in the Trainee ePortfolio.

 What changed in August?